DerYeger/magdalena-jirku/content/en/projects/gestern-heute-morgen.md

 We even found artists like Trude Fleischmann or Margit Doppler, who were already creatively active in the 1910s and 1920s.

 My task was to create a catalog for the exhibition.
-Since each floor in our school stood for a particular creative department, self-made pencil illustrations of those areas adorn a glimpse of what is to come.
 In total, I assembled over 30 artists, all of whom were immortalized in this catalog with their biographies and works.

 <asset-image src="gestern-heute-morgen/cover.webp" alt="Cover"></asset-image>